-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Use

 The sunshade on the Buzz is only medium in size and it doesn't list its SPF.
 It does not offer a peek-a-boo window, but it does have some ventilation.
-It earned the second lowest score in the group for sunshades with only the Baby Trend Expedition coming in with a lower score.

-This stroller is hard to push with one hand and even with two hands it is not easy to turn quickly, but the shorter wheelbase does make it somewhat easier to turn sharply.
-It fits through smaller spaces that some of the competition struggled with, but that isn't enough of a good thing to make up for the struggle we had turning it and moving it across various terrain.
-This doesn't say much for the claim that this is an all terrain stroller.
-We had increased difficulty on plush carpet that indicates that a trail or gravel road might be too difficult to bother with.
+The Quinny earned a 5 of 10 for maneuverability.
+This stroller is harder to stop turning making it feel a little like a runaway train.
+Its smaller footprint makes it easier to get around smaller spaces, but the frame flexes when you push it.
+This stroller is hard to push with one hand and even with two hands it is not easy to turn quickly, but the shorter wheelbase makes it somewhat easier to turn sharply.
+It fits through smaller spaces, but we still struggled to turn and move it across various terrain.
+This doesn't say much for the claim that this is an all-terrain stroller.
+Plush carpet is a challenge for this stroller indicating that a trail or gravel road might not be worth the hassle.